SwissDataScienceCenter/renku-ui/server/README.md

 you can [install telepresence v1](https://www.telepresence.io/docs/v1/reference/install).
 Clone the repository and run `npm install` (remember to re-run it every time there are changes on the requirements file!).
-No you can start a development environment by using the `run-telepresence.sh` script from the `server` folder.
+Now you can start a development environment by using the `run-telepresence.sh` script from the `server` folder.

 The script will print some information, ask you for an admin password (required by telepresence) and then run the npm server.

 **TIP**: If you need to debug, you should set the environment variable `DEBUG=1`.\
 That supports also attaching external debuggers to hit breakpoints (E.G. [VScode](https://code.visualstudio.com)).